smattymatty/mathew-storm-site/writing_content/Chapter 2 - The First Stones.md

 Beside him, Sisyphus walked with unnerving steadiness, as if approaching thrones was merely another form of repetitive labor.
 The man's calm made Daedalus's own terror more acute.
 In his arms, the leather portfolio grew heavier.
 Three hours of desperate creativity that would either satisfy the monster who ruled Crete or provide fresh entertainment through their deaths.

 *Icarus would be fourteen now*.
-The thought struck without warning, as it always did in moments of stress. *Old enough to appreciate architectural beauty, young enough to still believe his father still creates wonders*.
+The thought struck without warning, as it always did in moments of stress. *Old enough to appreciate architectural beauty, young enough to still believe his father-*.
 Daedalus's hand moved unconsciously to his chest, where he kept a small bronze compass Icarus had made, its weight both a comfort and torment.

 The throne itself sat on a raised plate at the chamber's far end, carved from a single block of black marble.
 Upon it sat Minos, motionless as the stone itself but infinitely more dangerous.
 He didn't acknowledge their approach, his attention fixed on a scroll that Daedalus recognized with sinking certainty—reports from Athens, perhaps, or intelligence about tribute preparations.
 The silence stretched until Daedalus's hands began their telltale tremor.